- 5 slice(s) uncooked turkey bacon

 Add clams, cover, and increase heat to high.
 Boil just until clams open, 6−8 minutes.
 Discard any clams that do not open.
 Remove clams from shells, discard shells, and place clams back in soup.
 Sprinkle with parsley and bacon.

 Serving size: about 1½ cups

 - White beans are a delicious addition to seafood soups and add a good amount of fiber and protein.
-You can add 1 cup of rinsed and drained beans to the soup with the clams for an additional 1 SmartPoints per serving.
+You can add 1 cup of rinsed and drained beans to the soup with the clams for no additional SmartPoints.